Home

 Mellotron used:

-Torben Ulrich is Denmark's very own Renaissance Man; jazz musician and critic, journalist, filmmaker, visual artist and tennis professional into his late forties.
+Torben Ulrich (1928-2023) was Denmark's very own Renaissance Man; jazz musician and critic, journalist, filmmaker, visual artist and tennis professional into his late forties.
 Oh and father of Metallica's Lars.
 Well, no-one can have it all, I suppose.
 2009's Suddenly, Sound: 21 Songlines for Piano, Drainpipe, etc. is his first collaboration (of three) with jazz pianist Søren Kjærgaard, an incredibly sparse set of pieces, either instrumental or featuring Ulrich's murmurings, Kjærgaard playing acoustic and electric pianos, organs and Mellotron, while Ulrich contributes various forms of percussion.
 This is about as far from 'rock'n'roll' as you can get; Lars, take note.
 Do any of the album's 'songlines' particularly stand out?
 No. 12 is unusually rhythmic, while No. 17 seems to be a recording of Ulrich's frenzied breathing, although six-minute opener No. 1 probably typifies the album's sound.
 Incidentally, the CD adds four tracks to the vinyl version, italicised above.

 Recorded in Seattle, I've no idea where the duo sourced Kjærgaard's Mellotron (right), although it turns up on Songline No. 7, with polyphonic cellos forming the backbone of the piece.
 As I said, not rock'n'roll, in fact, not rock at all.
 One for your avant-garde side.